cabforum/servercert/docs/BR.md

 # APPENDIX B – CAA Contact Tag

-The syntax for the contactemail property is similar to the iodef property.
-It allows domain owners to publish contact information in DNS in addition to WHOIS for the purpose of validating domain control.
+These methods allow domain owners to publish contact information in DNS for the purpose of validating domain control.

+B.1.
+CAA Methods

+B.1.1.
 CAA contactemail Property

-contactemail <rfc6532emailaddress> :  The contactemail property specifies a means of contacting the domain holder, or another party that is authorized to approve issuance of certificates for the domain in question.
+SYNTAX: contactemail <rfc6532emailaddress>

-The contactemail property takes an email address as its parameter.
-The entire parameter value of the MUST be a valid email address as defined in RFC 6532 section 3.2, with no additional padding or structure, or it cannot be used.
+The CAA contactemail property takes an email address as its parameter.
+The entire parameter value MUST be a valid email address as defined in RFC 6532 section 3.2, with no additional padding or structure, or it cannot be used.

 The following is an example where the holder of the domain specified the contact property using an email address.

 $ORIGIN example.com
 .
-CAA 0 issue “ca.example.net”
-.
-CAA 0 contactemail domainowner@example.com
+CAA 0 contactemail "domainowner@example.com"

+The contactemail property MAY be critical, if the domain owner does not want CAs who do not understand it to issue certificates for the domain.

+B.2.
+DNS TXT Methods

+B.2.1.
+DNS TXT Email Contact

+The DNS TXT record MUST be placed on the "_validation-contactemail" subdomain of the domain being validated.
+The entire RDATA value of this TXT record MUST be a valid email address as defined in RFC 6532 section 3.2, with no additional padding or structure, or it cannot be used.